georgezzeng/Articles/2024-05-21-path-facility.md

    alt: PATh Facility hardware

 excerpt: Since 2022, the Partnership to Advance Throughput Computing (PATh) Facility has provided dedicated high throughput computing (HTC) capacity to researchers nationwide.
-Following a year of expansion, here’s a look into the researchers’ work and how it has been enabled by the PATh Facility.
+Following a year of expansion, here’s a look into the researchers’ work and their use of the PATh Facility.

 banner_src: "https://raw.githubusercontent.com/CHTC/Articles/main/images/PATh-Facility-Hardware.jpg"
 banner_alt: PATh Facility hardware.
 ---

 *Since 2022, the [Partnership to Advance Throughput Computing](https://path-cc.io/) (PATh) Facility has provided dedicated high throughput